 Syster Papyri Magicae is a project that unfolds the phenomenon of gender exclusions in male-dominated tech environments, aiming to document, discuss and activate a variety of feminist practices that respond to this issue.

 The Syster Papyri Magicae website enables a playful navigation to a collection of stories and practices that are gathered in a growing, editable Wiki.
-Aided by the early web magic of hyperlinks, one may discover documentation of sexist incidents in tech, feminist hacker projects, wiki pages to write their versions of stories, or even dead-ends.
+Aided by the early web magic of hyperlinks, one may discover documentation of sexist incidents in tech, feminist hacker projects and wiki pages to write their versions of stories, or even dead ends.
 A fictional context of witchcraft provides a game-like atmosphere but is also tactically used.
 On the one hand, the witch as an excluded figure symbolises female strength, that challenges patriarchal systems.
-On the other hand, witchcraft is a theme ever-present in the geek culture, proposing that technology has a source of magical power, that one can harness for their own sense of agency and empowerment.
+On the other hand, witchcraft is a theme ever-present in geek culture, proposing that technology has a source of magical power, that one can harness for one’s own sense of agency and empowerment.

 [Artemis Gryllaki, Syster Papyri Magicae, 2020.
 Rotterdam].
 This work is published under the terms of the Peer Production License.
 The Peer Production License is an example of CopyFair licensing, in which only other commoners, collectives and nonprofits can share and re-use the material in question.